CVL Collections Participation

 Does it cost anything to participate in the CVL Collections program?

 Participating in CVL Collections is free to most organizations.
 Omeka is a free, open-source platform, and we don’t charge you for hosting or maintaining your site.
-We also offer free storage up to 2GB, which is more than enough for the majority of our partners.
-However, if you need more storage we offer very reasonable cost sharing options.
-Click here for the cost sharing schedule and additional information.
+We also offer free storage up to 10GB, which is more than enough for the majority of our partners.
+However, if you need more storage we offer very reasonable pricing.

 What is the Digital Public Library of America?